-The Everest Consortium Agreement enables students to attend a limited number of classes at an Everest campus location other than their home campus.
-In addition, students nearing completion of their program of study may finish their degree at another Everest campus location through the Consortium Agreement.
+The Everest Consortium Agreement enables students to attend a limited number of classes (a maximum of 49% of credit hours) at an Everest campus location other than their home campus.
+In addition, students nearing completion of their program of study may finish their degree at another Everest campus location through the Consortium Agreement (a minimum of 51% credit hours must be completed at the Home campus).
 Complete details on the Everest Consortium Agreement are available in the Academic Dean's/Director of Education's office.